 - a.
-The scholar should have been registered for a minimum of 3 semesters in the MSc programme and at the time of request for upgradation should have completed at least 50 credits coursework of the MSc programme. - b.
+The scholar should have been registered for a minimum of 3 semesters in the MSc programme and at the time of request for upgradation should have completed at least 50 credits (47 credits for the 2024 batch onwards) coursework of the MSc programme. - b.
 Minimum CGPA of 8/10 (7.5 for OBC-NCL / GEN-EWS and 7 for SC/ST/PwD) with no pending backlogs in the prescribed courses in the MSc Programme.